Presentation Auto-Timer for PPT & PDF

 Youʼve practiced your pitch a dozen times.
 The slides are perfect.
 You walk on stage, connect your laptop, and press F5.
 Your PowerPoint expands to fullscreen.
 The room goes quiet.
 And then—your brain stumbles: you forgot to start the timer.

 Now you fumble for the clock app.
 You click Start while your first sentence hangs in the air.
 The audience notices.
 That tiny interruption costs you momentum.
-And research shows it takes nearly 30 seconds to regain full focus after such a break.
+Presenters who rely on manual timers consistently report higher rates of overruns — not because they're careless, but because that one extra click gets lost in the adrenaline of going on stage.

 FlyClock was built to eliminate that moment entirely.